PwLDev/node-spdl/README.md

 Also note that this package is **properly typed**, so you shouldn't have any issue when using Typescript.

 Firstly, we must authenticate with the Spotify API, which can be made by providing a cookie, a non-anonymous token or creating a session with your username and password (coming soon).
+I'd recommend you to use a `SpdlAuth` to shortcut authentication if you're making multiple operations.

 ```js
 import spdl from "spdl";